openvinotoolkit/geti-sdk/README.md

 - Launching and monitoring training jobs
 - Media upload and prediction

-This repository also contains a set of (tutorial style) Jupyter notebooks that demonstrate how to use the SDK.
+This repository also contains a set of (tutorial style) Jupyter [notebooks](/notebooks/README.md) that demonstrate how to use the SDK.
+We highly recommend checking them out to give you a flying start with the package.

+## Getting started
-## Installation
+### Installation
-I recommend using an environment manager such as [Anaconda](https://www.anaconda.com/products/individual) or [venv](https://docs.python.org/3/library/venv.html) to create a new Python environment before installing the package and it's requirements.
+I recommend using an environment manager such as [Anaconda](https://www.anaconda.com/products/individual) or [venv](https://docs.python.org/3/library/venv.html) to create a new Python environment before installing the package, and it's requirements.
 The SDK requires Python version 3.8, so make sure to use that version in your environment.

 Once you have created a new environment, follow these steps to install the package:

-### Simple installation
+#### PyPI installation
-To install the SonomaCreek SDK from PyPI, simply use `pip install sonoma_creek_sdk`.
+To install the SonomaCreek SDK from PyPI, simply use `pip install sonoma_creek_sdk`

+If you plan on running the jupyter notebooks, install the requirements for them by running `pip install sonoma_creek_sdk[notebooks]`

-### Advanced installation
+#### Local installation
-To install the package in editable mode, follow these steps:
+To install the SDK in editable mode, follow these steps:

-1. Download or clone the repository and navigate to the `sc_api_tools` directory.
+1. Download or clone the repository and navigate to the root directory of the repo.

-2. From there, install the requirements using
+2. From there, install the SDK using `pip install -e .`
-`pip install -r requirements/requirements.txt`.

-3. (Optional) If you plan on using the package to deploy inference models, install the requirements for deployment using `pip install -r requirements/requirements-deployment.txt`.
+3. (Optional) If you plan on running the tests, the notebooks or want to build the documentation, you can install the package extra requirements by doing `pip install -e .[dev,docs,notebooks]`

-4. Then run `pip install .` to install the package.

-5. Alternatively you can install the package in editable mode using `pip install -e .`, this is useful in case you want to make changes to the package, or want to keep it up to date with the latest code changes in the repository.

 > **NOTE**: sc-api-tools needs `python==3.8` to run.
 Python 3.9 will work on Linux
 > systems, but unfortunately not on Windows yet since not all required packages are
 > available for that version.

-## Using the package
+### Examples
+The [examples](/examples/README.md) folder contains example scripts, showing various use cases for the package.
+They can be run by navigating to the `examples` directory in your terminal, and simply running the scripts like any other python script.

+### Jupyter Notebooks
+In addition, the [notebooks](/notebooks/README.md) folder contains jupyter notebooks with example use cases for the `sonoma_creek_sdk`.
+To run the notebooks, make sure to first install the requirements for this using `pip install -r requirements/requirements-notebooks.txt`

+Once the notebook requirements are installed, navigate to the `notebooks` directory in your terminal.
+Then, fire up JupyterLab by typing `jupyter lab`.
+This should open your browser and take you to the JupyterLab landing page, with the SDK notebooks open.

+> **NOTE**: Both the example scripts and the notebooks require access to a SonomaCreek
+> instance.

+## Example use cases
-The package provides a main class `SCRESTClient` that can be used for creating, downloading and uploading projects.
+The package provides a main class `SonomaCreek` that can be used for creating, downloading and uploading projects.
 ### Downloading and uploading projects
 - **Project download** The following python snippet is a minimal example of how to